back

 Digital China University

-Modern educational institutions need great web design, just like most other businesses.
-This design project shows how you can transform a digital brochure into a relatively simple, yet visually stunning site.
+Just like businesses, modern educational institutions need great web design.
+This design project shows how to transform a digital brochure into a relatively simple yet visually stunning site.

 www.digitalchina.university_.png